The Complete List Of…

-As Alex says himself “they’re amazing for heel/toe hooking – it’s rare that a shoe is great at both.
+As Alex says himself “They’re amazing for heel/toe hooking – it’s rare that a shoe is great at both.
 I use them for pretty much anything other than trad climbing.”

 If you follow Alex on Instagram, you might have also noticed him taking the updates Solution Comp out for a spin.
-While we are yet to see Alex give the Solution Comp a noteworthy send, we look forward to seeing what he does with these in the future.

 The Skwama is the last shoe we see Alex using on a fairly frequent basis.
 He certainly doesn’t seem to use it as much as the others on this list, but it’s not rare to snap a sight of Honnold in a pair of Skwamas.

 From what I have seen, it seems Honnold mainly uses the Skwama for gym climbing, which is hardly surprising as this is a super soft profile.
-While there are some photos of him using them for a bit of soloing in Red Rocks, we are yet to see him bag a mega-send with these, and honestly, we probably never will.
+While there are some photos of him using them for a bit of soloing in Red Rocks, we have yet to see him bag a mega-send with these, and honestly, we probably never will.
 I am sure the uncompromising stiffness of the TC Pro inspires a lot more confidence than a softer shoe.